pguse/ics4u-go/notes/arrays.md

 This array has size 5 and contains values of type **string**."

+###Important

+Arrays have a **fixed length**.
+Once you create an array of a particular size, the size cannot be changed.

 ## Arrays are Mutable

 The syntax for accessing the elements of an array uses the **bracket operator []**.
 Like a number of computer languages, the indices of an array in Go start at 0.